Whether it’s for a month, a week, a day or just a meal, everyone has tried to cut back on sugar at one point or another.

 This behavior is so ingrained that infants prefer sweet tastes even from birth.

 Unfortunately, what Mother Nature intended as a positive biological impulse has been hijacked by Big Sugar in an attempt to make a profit at the expense of consumers’ health and wellbeing.

 But don’t fret — not all sources of sweetness are bad for you.
-Stevia, a highly sustainable plant that is part of the sunflower family, can produce a fine powder that is 350 times the sweetness of sugar and maintains none of these negative side effects.
-It’s zero-glycemic (meaning it won’t spike your blood sugar), zero-calorie, and best of all, it doesn’t have any of the chemicals used to create artificial sweeteners either.
-These traits that are proving appealing for health-conscious consumers across the country.
+Stevia, a highly sustainable plant that is part of the sunflower family, can produce a fine powder that is 350 times the sweetness of sugar and contains none of these negative side effects.

-Those interested in organic products are reaching for Pyure Organic Stevia because we’re one of the only organic stevia brands out there, and we’re committed to developing organic, natural, non-GMO stevia-based alternatives that not only taste great, but are better for you too.
+Those interested in organic products are reaching for Pyure Organic Stevia because it’s one of the only organic stevia brands out there, and we’re committed to developing organic, natural, non-GMO stevia-based alternatives that not only taste great, but are better for you, too.

 For the past 60 years, sugar has reigned supreme in supermarkets across the country.
 But consumers are getting sugar-wise, brands are reformulating, and, finally, the winds are starting to change.